Kevin-Lee/sbt-github-release-example/README.md

 # sbt-github-release-example

-* Testing the first release
+* Testing the first release!